AbdulhameedSk/Guruji-Astro-Backend-Assignment/README.md

 This assignment aims to evaluate your backend development skills using Node.js, Express.js, and MongoDB.
 You will be tasked with building a RESTful API for a quiz application that allows users to create and participate in timed quizzes.

+## Disclaimer

+You should signup in the quiz app in /users/signup with username and password and then you get token that token used as authentication in all the endpoints of quiz.

 ## Functionalities

 ### 1. Create a Quiz